 Externally acquired intangible assets are initially recognised at cost and subsequently amortised on a straight-line basis over their expected economic life.
-In the Directors' opinion this is 10 years from May 2016 being the licenced period of the Teren-Sai exploration project.
+In the Directors' opinion this is over the licence period expiring in March 2026 being the licenced period of the Teren-Sai exploration project.
 There is no effect on the income statement as amortisation costs of the geological data are capitalised in line with the accounting policy on exploration and evaluation costs.